Red Sox vs. Braves Player Props Betting Odds

 Devers Stats

-- Devers enters this game looking to extend his three-game hit streak.
-In his last five games he is hitting .389 with a double, two home runs, two walks and two RBI.
+- Devers has picked up at least one hit in four straight games.
+During his last five outings he is hitting .368 with a home run, two walks and two RBI.

 Devers Recent Games